topranks/wmf-clab/README.md

 ### Interface Naming

-Real Juniper devices operated by WMF use standard JunOS interface naming such as 'ge-0/0/0', 'et-5/0/1' etc.  Linux does not, unfortunately, allow a forward slash in a network device name, so we cannot give the crpd interfaces exactly matching those on production routers.
-So in the lab interfaces are named with underscores replacing forward slashes.
+Real Juniper devices operated by WMF use standard JunOS interface naming such as 'ge-0/0/0', 'et-5/0/1' etc.  Linux does not allow a forward slash in a network device name, however, so we cannot give the crpd interfaces exactly matching those on production routers.
+The lab interfaces are instead the same as production with slashes relaced by underscores.

 ### Modelling switches